Fuli-Wang/Passive-motion-paradigm-implementation-via-ANN/README.md

 The rows in both files should correspond to each other, where the joint angles correspond to their end positions.

 Once the training is done, the model will be saved.
-To transfer or fine-tune the model via (make sure the data and model loaded correctly):
+To transfer or fine-tune the model via transfer learning (make sure the data and model loaded correctly):

     python3 transfertrain.py